thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 ### RTOS Views

-For RTOS awareness, the [RTOS Views](https://marketplace.visualstudio.com/items?itemName=mcu-debug.rtos-views) extension is used.
-Currently, it supports FreeRTOS, Zephyr, embOS,and various flavors of uC/OS.
-Keil RTX5 will be added soon.
+For RTOS awareness, the [RTOS Views](https://marketplace.visualstudio.com/items?itemName=mcu-debug.rtos-views) extension needs to be added to CS Code.
+This extension supports a wide range of real-time operating systems, such as FreeRTOS, Zephyr, embOS,and Keil RTX5.

 ![RTOS Views with FreeRTOS](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/rtos-views.png)